 More Interactive Messaging

-Consider this: with traditional messaging, you may be able to send a small jpeg or gif to your customers, perhaps with a link, but is this enough to engage them?
-With this system, your messages can have high definition images, clickable buttons, and branding, which will create a more browser-like messaging experience.
-This system provides a much more detailed user experience (UX), and more interactivity will present you with better engagement.
+Consider this: with traditional messaging, you can send a small .jpeg or .gif image to your customers, perhaps with a link, but is this enough to engage them?
+With this system, your messages can have high definition images, clickable buttons and branding, which will create a more browser-like messaging experience.
+This system provides a much more detailed user experience, which results in better engagement.

-The protocol also brings with it the ability to complete entire transactions right inside the messaging app.
-Instead of providing a link that will open inside of a mobile browser, RCS Android messages handle all of the functionality without the need to change software, which forms something like a universal profile for users.
-You could send your customers an RCS-based message presenting your latest products.
+The protocol also brings the ability to complete entire transactions right inside the messaging app.
+Instead of providing a link that opens in a mobile browser, RCS Android messages handle all of the functionality on its own.
+Without the need to change software this creates a universal profile for users.

 While browsing through an app like Samsung Messages, the customer can select different color options for the product and click various sizes.
-Once they’ve selected the variation of the product that they want, RCS messaging will allow them to complete the transaction by providing their payment and mailing details.
+Once they’ve selected the variation of the product that they want, RCS messaging allows them to complete the transaction by providing their payment and mailing details.

 This is another way of increasing engagement by making things more convenient for your customers.
 Instead of waiting for pages to load on their browser app, they can complete a transaction inside their rich communication services-enabled applications.